kenn/sunzi/README.md

 Its design goals are:

 * **It's just shell script.** No clunky Ruby DSL involved.
-Sunzi recipes are written in a plain shell script.
 Most of the information about server configuration on the web is written in shell commands.
 Just copy-paste them, rather than translate it into an arbitrary DSL.
 Also, Bash is the greatest common denominator on minimum Linux installs.
 * **Focus on diff from default.** No big-bang overwriting.
 Append or replace the smallest possible piece of data in a config file.
 Loads of custom configurations make it difficult to understand what you are really doing.
 * **Always use the root user.** Think twice before blindly assuming you need a regular user - it doesn't add any security benefit for server provisioning, it just adds extra verbosity for nothing.
 However, it doesn't mean that you shouldn't create regular users with Sunzi - feel free to write your own recipes.
 * **Minimum dependencies.** No configuration server required.
 You don't even need a Ruby runtime on the remote server.